 - 1 lime

-- 6-8 tbsp agave syrup or maple syrup
+- 6-8 tablespoon agave syrup or maple syrup

 - Put Pineapple chunks, Orange, and Agave syrup inside the inner pot.